 This is the start of our CliniKids blog series about play.
-This week, Speech Pathology Lead Aria May, pictured, explains why play is so important and why it can be challenging for children on the autism spectrum.
+In this blog, Speech Pathology Lead Aria May, pictured, explains why play is so important for children on the autism spectrum.

-Over the coming weeks we will aim to explore what play is, different play levels, and look at some general strategies to support your child in play.
+Over the coming months we will aim to explore what play is, different types of play, and look at some general strategies to support your child in play.
 We will continue to use the SCERTS framework (see our previous blog post here) to think about supports for your child’s communication level.

 You already have lots of experience and knowledge around play.
 After all, you spent your childhood playing (and hopefully still have opportunities for play!).

 Though we all have this experience, play is often misunderstood.

 There are many different ways to describe play, however, there are some things that most researchers, clinicians, and education professionals agrees on:

 Play is fun – a child doesn’t play to learn, they are playing because they enjoy it!

 Play is active – it involves interaction with people objects or ideas.